Head Football Coach

 Longview High School

 Coach King has continued a winning tradition at one of the most storied schools in Texas.
-With 139 wins, Coach King is the winningest coach in school history, also amassing an incredible 31 playoff victories in only 12 years.
-Coach King’s accolades include 2 State Finals appearances, 12 District Championships, and 13 playoff appearances in all 13 years as head coach.
+With 202 wins, Coach King is the winningest coach in school history, also amassing an incredible 45 playoff victories in only 18 years.
+Coach King’s accolades include a 6A State Championship, 3 State Finals appearances, 14 District Championships, and 17 playoff appearances in all 17 years as head coach.
 Coach King has coached over 30 players to collegiate scholarships, including almost 2 dozen Division 1-A/FBS players.

 King became head coach of Longview after 4 years of serving as Offensive Coordinator for the Lobos.
 He’s also coached at Many HS (Louisiana), Northwestern State, and Ouachita Parish (Louisiana).
-His son, Haynes, is a Sophomore at Longview High School.
+His son, Haynes, is a Junior at Texas A&M.

 Executive Director of Athletics